 FOOD & CHEFS: Many of our customers comments about the wonders of our chefs.
 They make magic happen on the trail in a small tent over a single flame.
 The food is served family style, there will be plenty of options for everyone, and always food left over.
 If you are vegetarian, it is not problem for us, just tell us and you will have vegetarian food.
 Each day will consist of breakfast, lunch, happy hour with tea and snacks and dinner.
 Your last meal will be breakfast of the last day.
 Lunch the last day is not included.

-WATER: Beginning from your first lunch until your last meal on the trail, we will supply all the water you need for your trek.
+WATER: We will supply all the water you need for your trek.
 This water will be boiled, filtered and then cooled down before distributing.
 You must supply your own water bottles or camelback and we recommend carrying about 3L.
-We will refill at each meal and encourage you to drink as much as possible as you hike.
+We will refill just each moorning and encourage you to drink as much as possible as you hike.
 Hydration is key to feeling great in the mountains, just in each breakfast, for another hand in each camping places have local villagers who sell bottles of mineral water, if you prefer you can buy as a way collaborate to obtain income. the prices are different according how far we are.

 FIRST AID: Your safety is our number 1 concern.
 All our guides are trained to provide support in these causes.
 They all will have first aid kits and full oxygen bottle in case anything happens.
 We will get you off the trail as quickly and comfortably as possible, if needed and will make sure you get directly to a clinic for treatment.
 This is not something to worry about - but if something happens, we will be there for you.Note: before to do the trek or any type of adventure tour, we recommend you to visit your doctor and explain about the activity that will do, and please try to bring a small first aid bag each according to your conditions to stay peaceful.